-Wherever possible Enviropack uses paper and board from 100% plantation forests managed by large reputable raw material suppliers.
+Enviropack prioritises sourcing paper and board for sustainable food packaging primarily from 100% plantation forests, managed by reputable suppliers.

 Sourcing Alternative Materials